laravel/docs/helpers.md

 If you want to stop executing the script after dumping the variables, use the [`dd`](#method-dd) function instead.

-> {tip} You may use Artisan's `dump-server` command to intercept all `dump` calls and display them in your console window instead of your browser.

 <a name="method-encrypt"></a>
 #### `encrypt()` {#collection-method}